bishopce16/stroke_prediction_analysis/README.md

 * Questions they hope to answer with the data
     * Can the classification model determine whether or not a patient could have a stroke?
     * What factors (features) influence whether or not a stroke would occur the most?
+    * From data analysis can we find the who is most susceptible to getting a stroke?

 ---